Cross-Disciplinary Learning and Teaching Initiative

 c) any concerns each member has about how this workshop was designed, organized, and led as well as suggestions about how these concerns might be addressed in future workshops.

-The responses to a) and b) will be posted on the PDF website, along with the coordinator’s synopsis (see below).
-The responses to c) will only be shared with the workshop coordinator as well as the Provost and Dean of the Faculty.
+The responses to a) and b) will be posted on the PDF website, along with the coordinator's synopsis (see below).
+The responses to c) will only be shared with the workshop coordinator as well as the Associate Dean for Faculty Development.
 These comments will be used in order to improve the conduct of subsequent workshops.

 6. Within a month of receipt of the workshop assessments submitted by each participant, each coordinator must prepare a written synopsis indicating the topic or theme that was explored; how the workshop was conducted; what its participants learned about cross-disciplinary teaching and learning; and how future iterations of such workshops might better accomplish their purposes.
-These synopses should be submitted to the Provost and Dean of the Faculty; and they, along with the responses to a) and b) above, will then be posted on the website of the Center for Teaching and Learning so that all faculty members can secure access to and learn from them.
+These synopses should be submitted to the Associate Dean for Faculty Development; and they, along with the responses to a) and b) above, will then be posted on the website of the Center for Teaching and Learning so that all faculty members can secure access to and learn from them.

 The funding made available in conjunction with this initiative will be employed: 1) to defray the costs of the materials required for the conduct of these workshops; and 2) to provide remuneration to faculty members who participate in cross-disciplinary workshops.